All Episodes

 Now you're looking at giving Hillary a better option of getting in.

-Um I just don't know if the Arab nations are ready to deal with a female power in a presidential position.
+And I just don't know if the Arab nations are ready to deal with a female power in a presidential position with us being like a higher power.

-No, I wouldn't I tell I wouldn't let that that would not stop me.
+No, I wouldn't let that would not stop me.

-You know, if they don't like it, you know, go buy else's ports.
+You know, if they don't like it, you know, go buy somebody else's ports.

-But I I uh opening door to other women, of course it would.
+But opening door to other women, of course it would.

-There's no question it would open the door to other women, uh other women.
+There's no question it would open the door to other women, other women.

 The problem is, well, it's Hillary's turn.

-Nobody's basing her her candidacy on whether she's qualified or not.
+Nobody's basing her candidacy on whether she's qualified or not.

 Nobody's even examining that.

-I've told you why the press and those who are behind Hillary's ascension are are for it.
+I've told you why the press and those who are behind Hillary's ascension are for it.

 They think she deserves it.

-She left Yale, she left the Great Northeast, she left a budding career on her own to go to that Hayseed State, Arkansas, hang around with that horn dog was having affairs with people, had to park herself at that little hayseed law firm, ended up getting in trouble over it.
+She left a budding career on her own to go to that hayseed state, Arkansas, hang around while that horndog was having affairs with people, had to park herself at that little hayseed law firm, ended up getting in trouble over it.

 She's done nothing but been a perfect servant to this guy.